2022 Houston Astros season: World Series

 Game 5 coincided with a Thursday Night Football game between the Philadelphia Eagles and the Houston Texans, the NFL franchises of the World Series cities.
 Noah Syndergaard started for the Phillies and Justin Verlander started for the Astros.
 The Phillies wore the throwback uniforms from the 1970s and 1980s while the Astros wore their orange uniforms.

-José Altuve led off the game with a double, advanced to third base on an error, and scored on a single by Jeremy Peña.
+Jose Altuve led off the game with a double, advanced to third base on an error, and scored on a single by Jeremy Peña.
 Kyle Schwarber led off the bottom of the first inning with a home run.
 Peña hit a home run to put the Astros at a lead of 2–1 in the top of the fourth inning.
 In the top of the 8th inning, Altuve scored from the third base with an RBI groundout tag by Yordan Alvarez, widening the Astros' lead at 3–1.
 In the bottom of the 8th inning, Nick Castellanos scored with an RBI single by Jean Segura, narrowing the Astros' lead to 3–2.
 Ryan Pressly entered to try for a five-out save, his fourth appearance in the series.
 He recorded a strikeout and a hard-hit groundout to Trey Mancini to end the eighth inning.
 In the ninth inning, Chas McCormick made a leaping catch at the right-center wall on a flyball hit by J. T. Realmuto that prevented a likely extra-base hit to make the second out.
 Bryce Harper was hit by a pitch not long after to get the tying run on first base, but Castellanos hit a groundball to short that led to the game-ending putout by Peña to Mancini to end the game.
 The victory was the first World Series pitching win of Verlander's career, having gone 0–6 in his previous eight World Series starts, including Game 1.

 McCormick's landing after catching Realmuto's fly ball left a starfish-shaped imprint on the warning track dirt with such vivid detail that a uniform number 20 was legible.
 Photographed by Flip Lehman, the image was shared more than 7,500 times within 12 hours on the Traces of Texas Facebook page, and more than 2,000 times from the Astros' official Twitter feed.